wjoeyu/Derezzball/docs/proposal.md

 ## Derezzball

 This is game inspired by the movie Tron and the game Pong.
 It will be played in a 3 dimensional cube with the AI opponent on the opposite wall.
-The first player to successfully hit the ball on their opponents wall wins a point.
+The first player to successfully hit the ball on their opponent's wall wins a point.
 Game to 1.
 It's do or deresolution.
 This is Derezzball.

 ### Functionality and MVP

 - [ ] Users will be able to control their paddle through their mouse movements.
 - [ ] Play an AI player
-- [ ] Choose their paddle color.

 In addition, this project will include:
 - [ ] A production README